-Our Model AV is a vertical, floor-standing unit that utilizes remotely-supplied chilled water or refrigerant for cooling, and hot water, steam or electric heat for heating.
-The Model AV also can be supplied as a heating/ventilating unit only or as a cooling/ventilating unit only.
-The Model AV is just right for new construction and for retrofit applications.
-Older buildings with baseboard radiant heat or other hydronic heating systems can be easily adapted to work efficiently with Model AV units.
+Our Model AH is a horizontal, ceiling-mounted unit that is designed for rooms where floor space is at a premium.
+It utilizes remotely-supplied chilled water or refrigerant for cooling, and hot water, steam or electric heat for heating.
+It also can be supplied as a cooling/ventilating unit only or as a heating/ventilating unit only with the option of adding cooling at a later date.

+The Model AH is just right for new construction and for retrofit applications.
+It can be installed with a variety of exposures, including completely exposed, partially or fully recessed, or completely concealed.
+Older buildings with baseboard radiant heat or other hydronic heating systems can be easily adapted to work efficiently with Model AH units.
 Chilled-water or refrigerant cooling can be added to provide year-round comfort.

 The major features of this model are shown below and described in more detail on the following pages.

-- Welded one-piece chassis offers superior strength, durability, and vibration reduction - Unique draw-thru design provides uniform air distribution across the coil for even discharge utilize GentleFlo technology for exceptionally quiet unit operation air temperatures
+Welded one-piece chassis

+offers superior strength, durability, and vibration reduction.

+2 Unique draw-thru design

+provides uniform air distribution across the coil for even discharge air temperatures.